Clyde, New South Wales

-Clyde is a locality of Sydney, in the state of New South Wales, Australia.
+Clyde is a suburb of Sydney, in the state of New South Wales, Australia.
 Clyde is located 21 kilometres west of the Sydney central business district in the local government area of the City of Parramatta.
 Clyde is part of the Greater Western Sydney region.

 History

 Clyde is named for the River Clyde in Scotland and was thought to be a suitable name because a subdivision of land made in 1878 here was called New Glasgow.